What should I include in my complaint

 You need to provide enough information to support your complaint to allow us to make an assessment and decide on the most appropriate response.
 When writing your complaint, think about the following:

 - What happened?
 Where did the events take place?
 When (time and date)?
 Who was involved?

 - Were there any witnesses to these events?
 Have you included their details?

-- Do you have any medical evidence, photographs or documents that may be relevant?
-If so, you may want to send copies with your complaint.
+- Do you have any correspondence or documents (e.g. medical evidence, photographs) that may be relevant?
+If so, you should send a copy with your complaint.

-- Have you already taken any action about your complaint?
+- Have you already taken any action to try to resolve your complaint?

 How do I make a complaint?